-2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.

-1. The amount of urgent need activities

-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
-Specify the years covered that include this Annual Action Plan.
+2. The estimated percentage of CDBG funds that will be used for activities that benefit persons of low- and moderate-income.
+Overall Benefit - A 0 that benefit persons of low- and moderate-income.
+Overall benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70 percent of CDBG funds is used to benefit persons of low- and moderate-income.
+Specify the years covered that include this Annual Action Plan (FY 2017, FY 2018, FY 2019).
+77.7 3%